 Another worthwhile—and free—stop at Federation Square, the Australian Centre for the Moving Image maintains a large collection of exhibits pertaining to Australian screen-based art, including film, video, television, interactive installations, and computer animation.

 National Gallery of Victoria

-Located on St Kilda Rd, the National Gallery of Victoria contains Victoria's extensive international collections, showcasing the works of some of the biggest names in international art.
+Located on St Kilda Road, the National Gallery of Victoria contains Victoria's extensive international collections, showcasing the works of some of the biggest names in international art.
 The Australian collection is located in Federation Square at The Ian Potter Centre.
-General entry is free, although fees may apply to special visiting exhibitions.
+General entry is free, although admission fees may apply to special exhibitions.

 07 of 10

 Royal Botanic Gardens encompasses 35 hectares (86 acres) of extensively landscaped grounds featuring thousands of plants from across Australia and around the world.
 Enjoy a leisurely stroll through a variegated landscape of plants, shrubs, and trees.
 Free guided walks or self-guided audio walks are available.

 Queen Victoria Market